arghjain29/task_managment/readme.md

 - ✅ **Fully Responsive**: Works seamlessly on mobile, tablet, and desktop.
 - ✅ **Reusable Components**: Organized code structure for maintainability.
 - ✅ **Lucide React Icons**: Used for beautiful and consistent icons.
+- ✅ **React Toastify**: Used for beautiful and consistent Notification.
 - ✅ **RESTful API**: Backend built with Express.js and MongoDB.

 ## 🛠️ Tech Stack